Berwyn, Illinois: City

-The City of Berwyn operates under a Strong Mayor form of government.
+The City of Berwyn operates under a Mayor–council government form of government.
 The people of Berwyn elect the mayor, clerk, treasurer, and one alderman from each of the city's eight wards.
 The terms of elected officials are four years.
 The mayor is given administrative authority, and he has the power to appoint and remove all officers of the municipality, except those covered by civil service.
 The City Council, composed of the eight aldermen and the mayor, is the legislative organ of the city.

 The seat of government is located at City Hall, 6700 26th Street.

 Police and fire departments

 Police

-The Berwyn Police Department, has six main divisions: Administrative, Investigative, Patrol, K-9 Unit, Communications, Records, and Parking.
+The Berwyn Police Department has six main divisions: Administrative, Investigative, Patrol, K-9 Unit, Communications, Records, and Parking.
 The Berwyn Police Station is located at 6401 W. 31st Street.

 Fire

 The Berwyn Fire Department is composed of 80 sworn professional firefighters, 30 certified paramedics, and 11 emergency medical technicians.
 The Fire Department is anchored by three fire stations with the following equipment: